-- In Canada and the United States, habitats for peregrine falcons have been reinstituted, along with areas for red tail hawks, blue herons and other migratory birds - Belgium has seen the return of bank swallows, natterjack tadpoles, and frogs to Carmeuse properties t our Great Lake sites in the US, the creeks, rivers and lakes on our properties are often places where fish spawn and reproduce.
+- In Canada and the United States, habitats for peregrine falcons have been reinstituted, along with areas for red tail hawks, blue herons and other migratory birds - Belgium has seen the return of bank swallows, natterjack tadpoles, and frogs to Carmeuse properties The lift that protects native fish t our Great Lake sites in the US, the creeks, rivers and lakes on our properties are often places where fish spawn and reproduce.
 However, there are a lot of barriers and invasive species.
 One project is reconnecting native fish with their historic ranges in tributaries while blocking the arrival of invasive species.
 It uses a lift system with a camera for the identification and sorting of native fish.
+Similar approaches are being tested in other places, such as the Swan River, Rogers City, MI (Calcite).